chimbiwide/Gemma3NPC/README.md

 ##### 10/13/2025

 Updated the code to now include NPC-Dialogue_v2, our new and improved version of NPC_dialogue, with all the scripts included.
 We are actively working on Gemma3NPC_v2.

-Visit the `Gemma3NPC_v2` branch to see the code.
+##### 11/25/2025

+Added the training notebook for `Gemma3NPC-it-beta`.